Prenatal & Postnatal Yoga

 - Pregnancy monitoring (different types).

-- Life in utero
+- Life in utero: first bonds, first learning.

-- The imprint of birth
+- The imprint of birth: the foundation of life.

-- Moving while giving birth.
+- Moving while giving birth: freedom, gravity, intuitive movement.

 - Obstetric pushing vs. physiological pushing.